"Software documentation is a good thing."

 When you choose an open source system, you will get a piece of software that is free to use and can usually be downloaded online.
 You will then be free to adapt it to make it better suited to your needs.
 Additionally, many open source tools have very active online communities, which means that you will have access to troubleshooting and tips assistance free of charge if you encounter a problem.
 Any programming experience will be a bonus here, because you can modify the software to your heart's content, making your knowledge base or e-learning platform look and function just how you want it to.
 This is a great middle ground between the other two options, because you don't have to start from scratch, but you are able to make all the changes to the back-end that you want to.

-If you want to provide a knowledge base for your customers, you will need to shop around to find the best tools available for you.
+If you want to provide a knowledge base for your customers, you will need to shop around to find the best tools available for your project.
 There are various popular paid options out there, as well as some open source options that many software developers choose to go with.
 Here's a brief round-up of some options that come highly recommended.Zendesk

 Zendesk is a customer service and engagement platform that is flexible and powerful and can be scaled to meet the needs of any business or software.